-The need to sufficiently qualify young radiologists to make accurate diagnosis in the head and neck area using multi-detector CT, MRI studies and PET CT, led the European Society of Radiology (ESR) and the European Society of Head and Neck Radiology (ESHNR) to establish an exchange programme for fellowships or subspecialisation training in head and neck imaging.
+The need to sufficiently qualify young radiologists to make accurate diagnosis in the head and neck area using multi-detector CT, MRI studies and PET CT, led the European Society of Radiology (ESR) and the European Society of Head and Neck Radiology (ESHNR) to establish an exchange programme for fellowships or subspecialisation training in head and neck radiology.

-The current exchange programme offers an opportunity to complement subspecialisation training in head and neck imaging or an existing structured fellowship programme, through exchange, in this field of radiology.
-Through three months of training the trainee will be provided with intensive modular training in head and neck imaging and will be supervised by a specialised tutor in a pre-selected, highly esteemed, academic training centres in Europe.
+The current exchange programme offers an opportunity to complement subspecialisation training in head and neck radiology or an existing structured fellowship programme, through exchange, in this field of radiology.
+Through three months of training the fellows will be provided with intensive modular training in head and neck radiology and will be supervised by specialised tutors at a pre-selected, highly esteemed, academic training centre in Europe.

 Number of available places

-- Basic knowledge of current clinical practice in radiology with regard to CT, MRI and US.
-Competence in producing a radiological report, in summarizing the relevant radiologic findings, in communicating with clinicians and patients, as well as the interest to work in a clinical department with multi-disciplinary staff and high-cost equipment are essential.
+2. Basic knowledge of current clinical practice in radiology with regard to CT, MRI and US.
+Competence in producing a radiological report, in summarising the relevant radiologic findings, in communicating with clinicians and patients, as well as the interest to work in a clinical department with multi-disciplinary staff and high-cost equipment are essential.
 Understanding the immediate therapeutic consequences and the medico-legal implications of uncertainty and errors in the head and neck area are necessary.
 In addition, a good clinical background in other disciplines, which has been achieved through clinical experience and training prior to entering the fellowship is desirable.

-- Applicants must be proficient in English.
+3. Applicants must be proficient in English.

-Duration and funding
+Duration of fellowship and funding

-The training will start in the second half of the year and last for 3 months.
-The fellow will receive a grant upon completion of the training and delivery of a final report.
-During the period of the training the fellow is responsible to cover their expenses and his/her own health insurance.
+The training starts in the second half of the year and lasts for three months.
+The fellows receive a grant (€3.500,-) upon the completion of the training, the delivery of a final report and the submission of original flight tickets and accommodation receipts.
+The grant is intended to contribute in part to travel and accommodation expenses during the training period.
+ESOR cannot guarantee that the grant will cover these costs in full.
+During the training period the fellow is responsible for covering his/her expenses and his/her own health insurance.
 The training itself is offered for free.
 Please note that in particular cases administrative charges may arise, which are to be covered by the grant.

 Based on weekly training programme modules, the trainee will familiarise him/herself with the institution’s imaging equipment.
 He/She will then learn data handling and post-processing at different workstations, followed by case-by-case hands-on teaching on routine clinical cases with different modalities from experienced staff.
 At the end of the training programme the trainee should be proficient in discussing the appropriate imaging modality and imaging technique with referring clinicians and be able to interpret different head and neck examinations on his/her own.

 In non-native English speaking training centres teaching would be in English, while major radiological conferences and reporting may be in the local language.
-Some knowledge of the local language may be an advantage.The trainee will be able to observe clinical activities, but will not have direct patient care responsibilities.
+Some knowledge of the local language may be an advantage.

 It is the trainee’s responsibility to communicate with the centre regarding the details of the training and whether more responsibilities than observer status can be obtained.
 ESOR solely acts as facilitator and coordinator between the training centre and the trainee.